-24.10 The IDPs in Merka were reported by IRIN on 6 March 2009 to have last received food aid three months previously, and were reported to be facing a food and water crisis.
+24.12 The IDPs in Merka were reported by IRIN on 6 March 2009 to have last received food aid three months previously, and were reported to be facing a food and water crisis.
 [10ap] Nine thousand IDPs were reported to be affected.
 The UN World Food Program (WFP) had previously distributed food aid in Merka, but had to suspend operations in January 2009 because of local insecurities.
 The WFP have managed to re-establish access in other areas, but, in March 2009, the WFP and local security forces were still in negotiation, with no access agreed.
-[10ap] Humaitarian aid ceased in Beletweyne in late April 2009, disrupted by local conflicts and seasonal rains.
-(IRIN, 21 April 2009) [10bd] Aid agencies have been told to leave the

-Region of Gedo in the southwest of Somalia by the local controlling Al Shabaab militias.
-(Garowe, 8 June 2009) [35be]
+[10ap] Humanitarian aid ceased in Beletweyne in late April 2009, disrupted by local conflicts and seasonal rains.
+(IRIN, 21 April 2009) [10bd] Aid agencies have been told to leave the Region of Gedo in the southwest of Somalia by the local controlling Al Shabaab militias.
+(Garowe, 8 June 2009) [35be] In Jowhar, IRIN reported on 27 August 2009 that 49,000 IDPs had received no food assistance after al Shabaab seized control of the town and the UN compound in May 2009 and WFP distribution links faltered.
+[10f]